JShizzle21/PicGrabber/README.md

 public final static String Phone_Background_Folder = "C:\\Users\\[USERNAME]\\Pictures\\Phone_Backgrounds";
 ```

+** You can designate the same folder for both if you don't want them to be separated **

 on line 20 change the value of [USERNAME] (don't change the rest of the filepath)

 ```